Home chevron_right Parking, roads, and transport chevron_right Transport strategies chevron_right Highway asset management and policy

 • disabled access or residents with poor mobility

-Information about carriageway resurfacing, and footway, verge, and street lighting works planned for 2024 to 2025 is available in the documents below.
-Some documents are still being written and will be available by the end of April 2024.
+Information about our carriageway resurfacing, and footway, verge, and street lighting works planned for 2024 to 2025 is available in the document below.
+Some documents are still being written and will be available soon.

 Documents